Dolibarr/dolibarr-community-dev-tools/README.md

 ## Features

-This module is a collection of tools helpful for the developers of Doilibarr community.
+This repository is a collection of tools and modules helpful for the developers of Doilibarr community.

 <!--